 University of Washington Retirement Association (UWRA).

-The UWRA Graduate Student Fellowship is a one-quarter fellowship to support graduate students of outstanding academic merit who have a demonstrated academic and
+The UWRA Graduate Student Fellowship supports graduate students of outstanding academic merit who have a demonstrated academic and

 At the time of application, students must be matriculated in a UW graduate degree tuition program (fee-based programs are not eligible)